Everything Vibrators: Your Complete Guide To Personal Pleasure

 That said, some women who have tried them find that they’re so self-conscious or worried about being “discovered” that it’s difficult to enjoy the experience.

-Whether you suddenly reach orgasm on a city bus or have an unexplainable buzzing sound coming from your crotch while at the office — loud internal vibrators may inadvertently shout your business to the world.
+Whether you suddenly reach orgasm on a city bus or have an unexplainable buzzing sound coming from your vibrating panty while at the office — loud internal vibrators may inadvertently shout your business to the world.

 What You Should Know Before Using Lubricant With A Vibrator